New GCSE Reform - A Parent's Guide

 - the physical education (PE) GCSE will emphasise the use of data to evaluate physical activity; students will be assessed in 3 different activities, including at least one team sport - a list of sports and activities that schools can offer as part of the new GCSEs is available

 - the drama GCSE will require students to understand texts and performance in their social, cultural and historical context; students must study at least 1 performance text in depth and at least two extracts

 - the food preparation and nutrition GCSE will teach students about the scientific and nutritional properties of ingredients - this knowledge will help them prepare and cook healthy meals

 - the religious studies GCSE requires students to study two religions; it also gives them the opportunity to study the philosophy and ethics of religion, including learning about non-religious beliefs

 6. How will the changes affect my child’s challenge grade report?

 From September 2016:

-- Key Stage 3 will continue to use the old grading system (A*-G) until September 2018
+- for Key Stage 3 the new grading system will commence from September 2018

 Further information on the GCSE reforms can be found at the following DfE websites: